GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 2. Once the download is complete, open a terminal window:

-    * **Windows**: Press Windows-R, type "powershell" and click OK.
+    * **Windows**: Press "Windows-R", type "powershell" and click "OK".
     * **MacOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type "terminal".
-Select the Terminal application from the search results.
+Select the "Terminal" application from the search results.
-    * **Linux**: Varies; on Ubuntu, press Ctrl-Alt-T.
+    * **Linux**: Varies; on Ubuntu, press "Ctrl-Alt-T".

 3. Verify the Ubuntu download integrity: